department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 **Medium:** 3-3/4 inches wide  by 2-7/8 inches tall by 1/4 inch diameter <br>
 **Small:** 2 inches wide by 1-1/2 inches tall by 1/3 inch diameter <br>
 - **Material:** Bronze
-- **Inscription:** Each medallion is inscribed with the word "VETERAN" at the top and the Veteran's branch of service on the bottom
+- **Inscription:** Each medallion is inscribed with "VETERAN" at the top and the Veteran's branch of service on the bottom.

 [See an example of a bronze medallion](https://www.cem.va.gov/cem/docs/factsheets/Bronze_MOH_Medallion.pdf)